Are You Waiting for Fundamental Strategic Changes that Never Happen?

 An Example of Enterprise Architecture

-Now one could model at a logical level the current state and future state of these processes, applications, and IT infrastructure components.
+Now, one could model at a logical level the current state and future state of these processes, applications, and IT infrastructure components.
 But where does that take you as a modeling architect?
 You will not be able to change the current state into the future state using the future models as a blueprint for the solutions.

-2. Modeling the Enterprise Strategy or Solution Strategy Next you need to know the strategy (mission, vision, needs, requirements, and the issues in the current state).
+2. Modeling the Enterprise Strategy or Solution Strategy Next, you need to know the strategy (mission, vision, needs, requirements, and the issues in the current state).
 And create a strategy map with it.
 For example, it is the Green Production Strategy Map.

 Sometimes the strategy reveals concepts (approaches, abstractions of implementation, ideas) like Shared Service Centers, Centralization, Digitalization, Cloud, Big Data, Customer Intimacy, Mass Customization, and Smart Plants.
-But as an architect, you would want the strategy not to contain these concepts already, but the higher-level needs and requirements for these concepts.
+However, as an architect, you would want the strategy not to contain these concepts already but the higher-level needs and requirements for these concepts.
 As an architect, you are supposed to challenge the strategy with architecture (but not be the strategist).

-5. Modeling the Enterprise Transformation or Solution Engineering As an architect you are the designer of total concepts (=architecture) and supervisor of the engineering or realization of the structures using the architecture.
+5. Modeling the Enterprise Transformation or Solution Engineering As an architect, you are the designer of total concepts (=architecture) and supervisor of the engineering or realization of the structures using the architecture.
 You need to help the programs and projects by defining roadmaps for the phases, milestones, and deliverables they should be targeting at.

-If you do all the above you will for sure realize success in fundamentally changing an organization or be able to contribute to managing risks in major programs of change.
+If you do all the above, you will for sure realize success in fundamentally changing an organization or be able to contribute to managing risks in major programs of change.

-Also every step you take and every picture you make is with and for owner/clients and stakeholders.
+Every step you take and every picture you make is with and for owner/clients and stakeholders.
 They need to approve your choices mentally and financially before you can detail your design or use it when realizing a structure.

 There is nothing wrong with only logical enterprise modeling

-To make an analogy: whatever the people at the tactical management level do, at the strategic level of the organization nothing will ever change.
+To make an analogy: whatever the people at the tactical management level do, at the strategic level of the organization, nothing will ever change.

 Conclusions and Recommendations

 Modeling your enterprise at a logical level is a wise thing to do.
-It saves you time and money, and in the end, increases the enterprise performance and quality.
+It saves you time and money and, in the end, increases the enterprise performance and quality.